profunktor/dorado/README.md

 Generic golden testing library based on [MUnit](https://scalameta.org/munit/).

+⚠️ **it is in a very early stage but you're welcome to give it a try** ⚠️

 ## Goal

 The main idea behind golden tests is to make it as explicitly as possible when we are breaking the JSON protocol, either by changing or deleting a field, or by adding new event or removing an existing one.